khimo/khimo.github.io/bli-guides/_ideas/halo-clock-weather.md

 ## WEATHER

 This macro will read the current weather and write it in the subtitle as well as showing a related icon every time the button is pressed.
 For this one we will use the Open Weather system included in the BLI.
-As resources we will add in the same area and zone as the Halo, a CURRENT_WEATHER resource (although you can choose 3 or 24 Hrs forecast if you prefer), as address set the latitude and longitude of the place you would like to know the weather of.
+As resources we will add a CURRENT_WEATHER resource (although you can choose 3 or 24 Hrs forecast if you prefer), as address set the latitude and longitude of the place you would like to know the weather of.
 In this example we will use "-34.0634:-55.7284" and name the variable Uruguay.

 The events for this macro are as follows: